alexkisielewicz/home-library-app/README.md

 ![status2](docs/img/status_invalid.png)

+Similar validation method is applied to other required inputs.
 Upon successfull entry of all details user is asked to confirm book addition.

 ![add_book2](docs/img/add_book2.png)

 User receives confirmation when book is added.
 Automatic sorting of the database is applied and all book's are renumbered with ID.
 The purpose of this operation is to keep ascending numerical order in the database when book is added or removed.
 ID number in this case is used only as record's ordinal number.
-I realise that in more complicated database each entry would be assigned to unique, fix number but in my application sorting by title or by author is more useful.
+I realise that in more complicated database each entry would be assigned to unique, fix number but I decided that in Home Library app sorting by title or by author is more useful.

 ![add_book3](docs/img/add_book3.png)